Masturbation: The Positive Effect of Solo Sex on Overall Wellbeing

 REGULATES MENSTRUAL CYCLE

-Women who struggle with difficult cycles have also been studied to reveal that regular orgasms can play a huge role in healthy regulation of the menstrual cycle.
-Its effect on supporting circadian rhythms help a woman’s body to stay balanced, improving immunity, and mental health.
-You’ll be happy to know that orgasms may help with dreaded menstrual cramps as well.
+You’ll be happy to know that orgasms may also help with dreaded menstrual cramps .
 Painful periods are the result of your uterus contracting to release its lining.
-When you have an orgasm, the muscles of your uterus contract, which can help ease things along with a natural and seamless release within the walls of the uterus coupled with the pleasure filled orgasm.
+When you have an orgasm, the muscles of your uterus contract, which can help ease things with a natural and seamless release within the walls of the uterus coupled with a pleasure-filled orgasm.
 Endorphins additionally aid in pain relief, a double reason to partake.

 FIGHTS OFF FLU